-This article is also published on the Correct Toes Blog, in slightly modified form, dated December 3, 2012.
+This article is also published on the Correct Toes blog in a slightly modified form.

 Keeping your feet and toes warm during the cold winter months is an important consideration, and so too is keeping your feet and toes healthy and pain-free.
 Winter is no time to forget natural foot health principles, and the footwear you use during the cold months should receive the same high scrutiny your warm weather footwear receives.
 In this post, I'll discuss some of the most important considerations for cold weather footwear and how you can stay injury-free in the winter while out and about.

 The rules that govern healthy footwear apply equally to warm and cold weather shoes and boots, though it’s often more difficult to find foot-health-positive winter footwear.
 To review, then, winter footwear should be completely flat from heel to toe, widest at the ends of your toes, flexible in the sole, and lightweight.
 The relatively greater amount of shoe or boot material included in winter footwear usually means increased weight.
 Search for the lightest possible winter footwear that still protects your feet from the elements.
 Lightweight footwear (whether it be summer or winter footwear) enables a more natural (i.e., low-joint-impact) gait.

 The late Dr. William Rossi, a leading figure in the natural foot health movement, once stated that, “... a shoe has only two functions: as a nonintrusive, protective covering, and as an ornamental dressing.
 The moment a shoe assumes a therapeutic function for the average foot, the foot is in trouble.”
 A good winter boot or shoe can be just this (a nonintrusive and protective covering), as long as it allows your foot to function like a bare foot and does not alter the natural anatomical position of your foot or toes.

 Winter Footwear Considerations